Octogee

 Option B: Drop an AI into Slack or Discord.

 Now you can invite people in.
 You also exposed your credentials, your customer data, and your sensitive conversations on a chat platform that was never built for AI running real work.
 A breach waiting to happen.
-Most people (rightly) won't do it.

 Most people look at these options and do nothing.
 That’s the problem Octogee solves.

-Four things collaboration needs to actually work.
+Five things AI needs to actually work.

 Access.